 Given the variability of outcomes after cochlear implantation, and that the DR patients had, by definition, better pre-operative audiometric scores than those meeting NICE criteria, a third concern is that they may have more to lose with cochlear implantation.
 In fact, Figure 6 shows they did slightly better than their matched controls in terms of pre- to post-operative change in BKB scores.
-In the control group, 3 patients had a negative change in BKB (3/34, 9%), i.e. worse or no improvement than with hearing aids.
-In the DR group, 3 patients had a negative change too.
+In the control group, three patients had a negative change in BKB (3/34, 9%), i.e. worse or no improvement than with hearing aids.
+In the DR group, three patients had a negative change too.

-Whilst this is the largest study so far which analyses the performance of patients with dead regions, before and after cochlear implantation, it has some limitations.
+Whilst this is the largest study so far which analyses the performance of patients with DRs, before and after cochlear implantation, it has some limitations.
 Firstly, the number of patients who received TEN testing and met our extended criteria was still small, despite being the largest series to date; it would be beneficial to analyse a larger group of patients who fulfil these criteria.
 Secondly, other matching factors such as duration of deafness were recorded but were not used in the analysis; this was due to insufficient data being available, and imprecise accounts of when deafness first started.
 Thirdly, the nature of our data means that a couple of potentially interesting comparisons could not be made.
-Due to the nature of our extended criteria, we were unable to compare DR patients to patients with equivalent audiograms, who did not have dead regions and thus were not implanted.
+Due to the nature of our extended criteria, we were unable to compare DR patients to patients with equivalent audiograms, who did not have DRs and thus were not implanted.
 This would be an important comparison in other jurisdictions, which have less strict audiometric criteria for implantation.
-Another comparison of interest would have been between DR patients who received implantation, and those without dead regions who persisted with hearing aids.
+Another comparison of interest would have been between DR patients who received implantation, and those without DRs who persisted with hearing aids.
 This could form a future study.
 Furthermore, in our centre, if a DR is identified and put the patient into extended criteria, TEN testing may be stopped.
-As a result, we unfortunately have not been able to comment reliably on whether the size of the dead region relates to outcome.
+As a result, we unfortunately have not been able to comment reliably on whether the size of the DR relates to outcome.

-In the time since we conducted this study, new NICE guidelines are expected to be implemented.
+In the time since we conducted this study, new NICE guidelines have been implemented.
 After reviewing our results for audiometric thresholds, we found that fifteen of our forty DR patients would have met new NICE criteria.
 Their mean age at implantation was 51, pre-op BKB was 29%, and post-op BKB was 76%; fourteen of the 15 saw improvements in BKB score.
-Mean audiological score of the ears with the dead region were 70 dB and 71 dB at 2 and 4 kHz respectively.
+The mean audiological score of the ears with the DRs were 70 dB and 71 dB at 2 and 4 kHz respectively.
 These results are comparable to the results from our DR group and indeed our control group.

-In conclusion, patients who fulfil extended criteria for cochlear implantation based on the presence of cochlear dead regions have comparable functional outcomes to patients who fulfil current UK NICE criteria.
+In conclusion, patients who fulfil extended criteria for cochlear implantation based on the presence of DRs have comparable functional outcomes to patients who fulfil current UK NICE criteria.
 On this basis, such patients who have an inadequate benefit from hearing aids are likely to benefit from cochlear implantation.
 To identify this patient group, TEN testing should be offered as part of the standard work-up for cochlear implantation where standard audiological criteria are not met.

 Declaration of Interest